finnerrrrr/SQL_Job_Market_Project/README.md

 Each query for this project aimed at investigating specific aspects of the data job market.
 Here's how I approached each question

 ### 1. Top paying Business Analyst Jobs
-To identify the highest-paying roles, I filtered Businesss Analyst positions by avverage yearly asalry and loaction, focusing on remote jobs.
+To identify the highest-paying roles, I filtered Businesss Analyst positions by avverage yearly salary and location, focusing on remote jobs.
 This query highlights the high paying oppotunities in the field.

 ```sql
 SELECT